kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There are two ways that you can connect your Android device to calibre.
 Using a USB cable -- or wirelessly, over the air.
-The first step to using an Android device is installing an ebook reading
+The first step to using an Android device is installing an e-book reading
 application on it.
-There are many free and paid ebook reading applications for
+There are many free and paid e-book reading applications for
 Android: Some examples (in no particular order):
 `FBReader <https://play.google.com/store/apps/details?id=org.geometerplus.zlibrary.ui.android&hl=en>`_,
 `Moon+ <https://play.google.com/store/apps/details?id=com.flyersoft.moonreader&hl=en>`_,